 Prize: The author of the winning entry will receive a cash prize of £75 and their story will be published in The Fens magazine.

 The competition is now closed.
-Thank you to everyone who entered – the shortlist will be published on September 14th.
-The winner will be announced on October 9th and their story will be published in The Fens magazine, a lovely family run publication which is local to us.
+Thank you to everyone who entered.
+The standard was really high and the judges found it difficult to choose, but eventually decided that the winning story was ‘Real French Lavender’ by Jon Clynch.
+The story will be published in The Fens magazine, a lovely family run publication which is local to us.
 Thank you to them for taking part!